-Day 1.
-Sunday Arrive in Tokyo (Haneda or Narita Airport)
+Day 1: Arrive in Tokyo, Haneda or Narita Airport

-Presumably most will arrive at in late afternoon or early evening.
-Arrive at the airport and transfer with taxi to the group hotel reserved for the group for two nights.
-(To be determined)
+Presumably most will arrive at in late afternoon or early evening, transfering by taxi to the hotel reserved for the group for two nights.

 Dinner & taxi fare not included.

-Taxi fare from airport: $24-45 depending on how heavy the traffic is.
+Budget a Taxi fare from airport at; $24-45 depending on how heavy the traffic is.

-Day 2.
-Monday Tokyo-Nagano - Jigokudani (Snow Monkey Park) - Nagano - Tokyo.
+Day 2: Tokyo-Nagano - Jigokudani (Snow Monkey Park) - Nagano - Tokyo

-After this incredible visit, we head back to Nagano with the bus and then return to Tokyo with the Bullet train and our hotel/guesthouse.
+After this incredible visit, we head back to Nagano by bus and then return to Tokyo with the Bullet train to our hotel/guesthouse.

 We make an early start to Haneda Airport from where we fly to Kushiro on the northern island of Hokkaido.
 Transferring to our rental car, we drive up to the Akan International Crane Centre.
-Along the road we’ll keep an eye out for Black-eared Kites, Eastern Buzzards and if we’re lucky, also find Japanese Tits &Grosbeaks.
-At the Crane Centre the star attraction is obviously the Red-crowned Cranes where the Steller’s Eageles and White-tailed Sea Eagles may also turn up.
+Along the road we’ll keep an eye out for Black-eared Kites, Eastern Buzzards and if we’re lucky, also find Japanese Tits and Grosbeaks.
+At the Crane Centre the star attraction is obviously the Red-crowned Cranes.
+Also,possibly Steller’s Eagles and White-tailed Sea Eagles.

-Tsurui is located about 20- 30min from the Kushiro Shitsugen National Park and wetlands and it’s along this road where we will going very early morning.
-We will be at Otto-wa-bashi bridge, an internationally renowned photography spot, to see and photograph the Red-crowned Cranes get up and dance in the misty sunrise over the river.
-Whooper Swansare present on the river many times while we may see several Sika Deer stags were having play fights in the distance.
+Tsurui is located about 20- 30min from the Kushiro Shitsugen National Park and wetlands and it’s along this road where we will going very early in the morning.
+We will be at Otto-wa-bashi bridge, an internationally renowned photography spot, to see and photograph the Red-crowned Cranes dance in the misty sunrise over the river.
+Whooper Swans are often present on the river and we may see Sika Deer stags.
 After this spectacular show, we head back to the Ryokan for breakfast.

 A longer drive further east brings us to the Kiritappu Peninsula and also the town of Rausu.
-Checking out what the coastal species we can find, we’ll drive to our accommodation to find the Blakiston’s Fish Owl which comes in to feed on the river in front of us after our exquisite dinner.
+Checking out for coastal species, we’ll drive to our accommodation to find the Blakiston’s Fish Owl which comes in to feed on the river in front of us after our exquisite dinner.

-Early morning we head off to the harbour as per the recommendation of our japanese contact.
+Early morning we head off to the harbour.
 We’ll be heading out to sea where the pack-ice is, with the prize being the Steller’s Eagles hunting from and relaxing on the pack-ice.
 Obviously this is not the only species around as White-tailed Sea Eagles, Tufted Duck, Greater Scaup, Black Scoter, Common Goldeneye, Red-breasted Merganser, Thick- billed Murre, Pelagic Cormorant, Harlequin & Long-tailedDucks, Mew, Slaty-backed, Glaucous-winged & Glaucous Gulls, Common Murre, Pigeon & Spectacled Guillemots, Ancient Murrelet, Least & Crested Auklet can also be seen.

 For lunch we’ll trying some more local cuisine and explore the Nemuro Peninsula as well as Furen on the way back for Red-necked, Horned and Black-necked Grebes, Pacific Diver, Pelagic Cormorants, Black Brant, Spectacled Guillemot, Rhinoceros Auklet, Harlequin Duck, White-winged & Black Scoters, Common Goldeneye, Red-throated & Arctic Loons, Eared Grebe.